 Money matters weigh heavily on most Singaporean’s minds.
 Yet, we are happy to ignore them until absolutely necessary.
 That’s an unhealthy way to approach your finances as an individual and it can be catastrophic to a marriage.

-Not every act of financial dishonesty in a relationship is based in malice, though.
-Sometimes, it arises because one spouse wants to ‘protect’ the other from the stress and discomfort of their debt or credit loan situation.
+Not every act of financial dishonesty in a relationship is driven by malice, though.
+Sometimes, it arises because one spouse wants to ‘protect’ the other from the stress and discomfort of their debt or loan situation.

 If you feel tempted to go down that route, remember that two heads are better than one at finding solutions.
 Adversity tends to bring people closer and the temporary discomfort of unpleasant discussions may strengthen your relationship in the long term.